 - The Business Platinum Card

 Who are the American Express transfer partners?

-Membership Rewards points transfer to 16 airlines and 3 hotels programs.
-You’ll notice all 3 airline alliances are represented by the partners, as well.
+Membership Rewards points transfer to 17 airlines and 3 hotel programs.
+That’s several more than the number of Chase Ultimate Rewards transfer partners.
+You’ll also notice all 3 airline alliances are represented by the partners, as well.
 They are as follows.